setiQuest/ML4SETI/hackathon_info/README.md

 ## Setting up PowerAI

 Designate a team member to be the PowerAI master.
-You will use PowerAI systems to build neural network classifiers that require GPU accelleration for training.
+You will use PowerAI systems to build neural network classifiers that require GPU acceleration for training.

 An IBMer will return your Team Handout to you shortly.
-It will contain the login credentials to you Nimbix Cloud account.
+It will contain the login credentials to your Nimbix Cloud account.

 [Your PowerAI master should follow the instructions here to get started.](https://ibm.box.com/v/nimbixsetup)